thednp/svg-path-commander/README.md

 * a new and unique tool to *apply transform functions to path commands* via the modern *DOMMatrix* API.

 **The key differences with other libraries**:
-* ES6+ sourced with modernized codebase and build tools; all inherited codebase has been modernized as well;
+* Typescript sourced with modernized codebase and build tools; all inherited codebase has been modernized as well;
 * along with the modern codebase, the library also comes with strong TypeScript definitions;
 * this library can create 3D to 2D projections, making your SVGs look like 3D but in the SVG coordinate system;
 * you can use this library in both web apps and Node.js, you are not restricted to a single environment;